Graylog2/graylog-guide-syslog-linux/README.md

 ## Sending syslog from Linux systems into Graylog

-The two most popular syslog deamons (the programs that run in the background to accept and write or forward logs) are *rsyslog* and *syslog-ng*.
+The two most popular syslog deamons (the programs that run in the background to accept and write or forward logs) are [rsyslog](https://www.rsyslog.com/) and [syslog-ng](https://syslog-ng.com/).
 One of these will most likely be running on your Linux distribution.

-(Please refer to your distribution documentation if you are unsure)
+Please refer to the documentation of your distribution if you are not sure about this.

+### ⚠️ Warning ⚠️

+**These instructions configure rsyslog and syslog-ng to send log messages _unencrypted_ over the network.
+This is generally not recommended on public networks.**

 ### rsyslog